niess/goupil/docs/overview.rst

 ---------------------

-An important property that you will use is the transport weight (hereafter noted :math:`\omega`) associated with each backward propagated photon.
+An important property that you will use is the transport weight (hereafter noted :math:`\omega`) associated with each backwards propagated photon.
 These weights are given as:

 >>> weights = states["weight"]

-A backward Monte Carlo estimate of the gamma-ray flux for the expected state :math:`\mathcal{S}_f` is given by
+A backwards Monte Carlo estimate of the gamma-ray flux for the expected state :math:`\mathcal{S}_f` is given by

 .. math::